pixel

 • Using threats to conceal the abuse or ensure compliance

-We can’t say that your journey will become easier after you report the abuse, but we at the Law Offices of Michael S. Lamonsoff can promise you this: we will do everything we can to support you every step of the way and hold your abusers – and those who were complicit – accountable.
+We can’t say that your journey will become easier after you report the abuse, but our NYC personal injury lawyers at the Law Offices of Michael S. Lamonsoff can promise you this: we will do everything we can to support you every step of the way and hold your abusers – and those who were complicit – accountable.

 State Prisons in New York